A customized URL – also known as a vanity URL – is a unique path to a page which has been made human-readable and easily recognizable.

 - Check 404 for products not in website shop and 404 for products not in website language to return 404-pages when users try and access products outside the shop/language context.
 Will also return 404 for products not in the right group context.

 - Check include product ID in product URL to activate that behavior

-The customized URL meta settings (Figure 6.1) let you control meta behavior.
+The meta settings (Figure 7.1) allow you to configure meta behavior.